vygr/ChrysaLisp/STATUS.md

 Nuclearfall has started a repo of a whole pile of CTF fonts: https://github.com/nuclearfall/CTFonts go pay it a visit and drop off a star.

+As a result I have added sys_pii::dirlist host call.
+As he deserves to be able to have the font app find all his fonts easily !
+Plus we now have a simple host dir listing call.

 ------

 (read) now parses fixed point format numbers directly to fixed number type.